 Liina Lember is a multidisciplinary designer from Estonia.

 She speaks a visual language of shapes, colours and materials.
+She aims to bridge the gap between science, art and design.

 She explores subjects as broad as existing social norms, relationships with and understanding of other-than-human users, emerging technologies, anthropology, ecosystems and biodiversity.